izikeros/blog/content/posts/notes/rank_fusion_algorithms.md

 ---
-Title: Rank Fusion Algorithms - From Simple to Advanced
-Slug: Rank-fusion-algorithms-from-simple-to-advanced
+Category: note
 Date: 2023-07-28
 Modified: 2024-07-14
+Slug: Rank-fusion-algorithms-from-simple-to-advanced
 Status: published
+Summary: Learn about rank fusion algorithms, starting from the simple Borda method and progressing to advanced techniques like LambdaMART and neural rank fusion, to improve combined ranking reliability.
+ai_summary: true
+Title: Rank Fusion Algorithms - From Simple to Advanced
 tags:
   - rank-fusion
   - rank